Travel like a pro: How boarding works

 Everyone’s been there.
 That moment when you’ve printed your boarding pass, made it through security, and have found a coveted seat in the boarding area.
 It’s a moment when you take a deep breath and prepare for what comes next – boarding.

 The first thing to remember is a rule that should apply any time you travel – pack your patience.
-The front wheels of the aircraft leave the runway about 2 seconds before the rear wheels, meaning that everyone takes off at basically the same time.
+The front wheels of the aircraft leave the runway about two seconds before the rear wheels, meaning that everyone takes off at basically the same time.
 So there is no need to rush to get on.
 Remember that everyone’s going to the same place and that being patient will result in a smoother boarding process.

 Alaska’s gate agents will arrive at the gate 60 minutes prior to the scheduled departure if you have questions.
 Give them a few minutes to get set up and then they’ll be better prepared to help.